 2600.13 Form HCFA-25I.2, Medicaid Program Budget Report - State and Local Administration for the Budget Year. -- Complete this form in its entirety for each quarterly submission.
 Round all dollar amounts to the nearest thousand.
 Update the Budget year as the fiscal year progresses to reflect new or revised quarterly Budget estimates.

----§
+A. Line Headings for Lines 1 to 17. -- Follow instructions for the Form HCFA-25I.1.
+(See §2600.12.)

 B. Column Headings for Columns A, C, E and G. -- Enter the estimated State and Local Administration expenditures computable for Federal funding for each quarter of the budget fiscal year.